dhruvdk10/vibe.Inc/README.md

 ## Movie Browsing Website

-Movie Browsing Website is a front-end responsive project built using **HTML, CSS, Bootstrap v5.0, and JavaScript**.
+A Movie Browsing Website, front-end responsive project built using **HTML, CSS, Bootstrap v5.0, and JavaScript**.
 It is a static website created for practice, learning, and portfolio showcasing purposes.

 ## Features